UT Permian Basin Falcons football

 The UT Permian Basin Falcons football team represents the University of Texas Permian Basin (abbreviated as UTPB) in college football at the NCAA Division II level.
 The Falcons are members of the Lone Star Conference (LSC), fielding its team in the LSC since 2016.
 The Falcons play their home games at Ratliff Stadium in Odessa, Texas while Astound Broadband Stadium in the neighboring city of Midland, Texas serves as an alternate home stadium.

-Their head coach is Kris McCullough, who took over the position for the 2023 season.
+They are led by head coach Chris Softley, who took over the position following the 2025 season.

 History

 In December 2013, the University of Texas System Regents approved the business plan that the University of Texas Permian Basin needed to secure $9.5 million be the end of 2014 in order to support the first five years of their American football program, including start-up costs and four seasons of play.
 In order to help fund the required amount, the $35 student union fee was transformed into an athletic fee.
 The school hoped to expand the school's student body up to 8,000 students by 2020, hoping that football would help expand the student population.

 On October 15, 2014, the UTPB announced that the school had secured the necessary $9.5 million in funding to move forward with establishing the school's football program.
 The team was slated to begin play for the 2016 season.
 The school began its search for a head coach in November 2014.